 A segment parameter should include a set of limits that apply to any change to the value, such as quality limits and safety limits.

 Segment parameters may contain nested segment parameters.

 Table 171 defines the relationship roles for the segment parameter.
+Table 172 defines the attributes for the segment parameter.